genterist/openMRS-Security/Capstone/FINAL.md

 8. Input sanitization

    a.
 Descriptions: Sanitize inputs and put restrictions on inputs.
-This will prevent situations like a mallicious indider with no patient record read privilege was able to perform SQL injection on other forms and gained access to full list of patients.
+This will prevent situations like a malicious insider with no patient record read privilege was able to perform SQL injection on other forms and gained access to full list of patients.

    b.
 Tools : existing time-tested input validation solutions...